neilenns/mobiflight-docs/content/devices/stepper-motor/configuring-output/index.md

 Click the **OK** button to close the dialog, then spawn an airplane in Microsoft Flight Simulator.

-Make sure the MobiFlight **Run** button is clicked in the toolbar, then adjust the autopilot heading.
-The stepper motor should move to match the heading position in the simulator.
+Make sure the MobiFlight **Run** button is clicked in the toolbar.
+The stepper motor should move to match the compass heading in the simulator.

 {{% /steps %}}